 Hi there!
 My name is Lindsay, and I am a Licensed Medical Social Worker at a hospital in Pittsburgh.
 As a child, I was born with an unknown disease that took years to identify.
-Not only does this syndrome bring on medical issues, but it also brings the burden of emotional and mental challenges as well.
+Not only does this syndrome bring on medical issues, but it also brings the burden of emotional and mental challenges.
 Diagnosed with CLOVES Syndrome around the age of 14, I finally didn’t feel like the only person in the world living with a rare diagnosis.
 Meeting other people who had the same diagnosis as me helped tremendously in coping with this difficult experience.

 With words, we heal.